 I will be getting the children to try new materials like charcoal, pastels, watercolours and drawing in different scales like life size (just use cheap brown paper and masking tape to a wall).
 Or why not try to mimic a famous artist like Jackson Pollock or Andy Warhol?
 You could get the scissors out and try some Matisse style cut outs.

-For more advanced sketchers - my friend Amanda in New York recommends Carson Ellis.
+My friend Amanda in New York recommended Carson Ellis and we are hooked.
 She is setting art assignments with the hashtag #quarantineartclub Follow her tutorials, upload your work and share with others stuck in quarantine around the world.
 Amanda’s sons have also made treasure maps and comic strips.
 Hugo's 'Doggie Dude' comic is an inspiration. 👇🏼

-7. FACEBOOK LIVE - WITH THE GAIAHOOD - Every day at 2:30PM (GMT+8) this week (23rd March onwards), Orgayana will host a live FB class from one of our (orgayana) TheGaiaHood ambassadors: Bootcamp with kids, veggie/fruit/leaf printing, cooking, nature crafts, yoga & meditation.
-Listen live or afterwards.
-Check it out here.
+7. FACEBOOK LIVE - WITH THE GAIAHOOD - You can find FB Live classes in Orgayana's own FB group, TheGaiaHood.
+TheGaiaHood ambassadors and parents host a variety of classes for kids: Try out Bootcamp with kids, veggie/fruit/leaf printing, cooking, nature crafts, yoga & meditation etc. Listen live or afterwards Check it out here.

 8. PINTEREST - Pinterest is your FRIEND.
 There are SO many wonderful, creative projects there it is easy for people of all artistic levels to get inspiration and ideas.
 Here are some butterflies I made with Elyse last week.
 Create a board of ideas to draw on in the coming weeks.

 10. SEWING - Easter is nearly here and one project I plan to do is making Egg cosies with my two.
+SEE NEW BLOG POST HERE WITH EASTER BUNNY EGG COSY TUTORIAL!
 I found the one that I made when I was about my daughter’s age of a baby chick.
 Sewing is a great way to strengthen fine motor skills and the sense of satisfaction after they’ve made the egg cosy will be delightful.
 You can also find cheap Sewing Kits in places like Spotlight , Daiso or Mr DIY in Singapore.
-As this blog is getting quite full, I will share this sewing project in another one!

 11. KNITTING - my daughter, Elyse, got a starter knitting kit for Christmas.
 I am hopeless but luckily we had some relatives staying who were amazing at it.
 She has already knitted a scarf for her bear and a bobble hat for barbie.